 The Traverse not only allows you to save your routes for later viewing on a map and analyze all associated data but also to define, from the Suunto Movescount app, your ways and points of interest (POIs) or download those of Suunto users to display them on your watch then and perform them in the field.
 It displays in real-time on its screen the trace of your route and all the navigation data useful for your exit.
-It even allows you to retrace your steps if necessary thanks to its “little thumb” function.
+It even allows you to retrace your steps if necessary, thanks to its “little thumb” function.
 It can also display a route stored on the watch or direct you to points of interest you set in the watch.

-The icing on the cake, the Finnish firm has provided for this model an activity tracker which counts the number of your daily steps and the calories expended, which it displays in the form of a graph over the week and the year.
+The icing on the cake, the Finnish firm has provided an activity tracker for this model, which counts the number of your daily steps and the calories expended, which it displays in the form of a graph over the week and the year.
 An excellent way to motivate yourself to move during the week!

 50 x 50 x 16.5 mm

 14 days (watch), 10 to 100 h (navigation)